GarrettBrown-dev/Radiolaria/RadiolariaGame/README.md

 This application is still a work in progress, therefore will probably contain a fair bit of bugs.

-- Couldn't get auto sizing on the window to work, so it's hard-coded to 1500, 700 to fit my screen.
+- Couldn't get auto sizing on the window to work, so it's hard-coded to fit my screen.
 I assume adjustments to this will cause it to glitch out, so don't mess with your window if you can help it!

 ## ☎️ Support and Contact Details